25 Top-Rated Small Towns in California

 Accommodation: Where to Stay in Arcata

-A central hub of attraction and getaways in Northern California, Dunsmuir is surrounded by the Shasta-Trinity National Forest and Castle Crags State Park.
-Hikers on the Pacific Crest Trail pass through Dunsmuir on their cross-country journey, and thousands of adventure seekers flock to Dunsmuir each year to indulge in mountain recreation.
-Hedge Creek Falls is always a popular place to head to from the historic downtown district of Dunsmuir, and similar natural appeal is experienced at the nearby Lake Siskiyou.
+Thousands of adventure seekers flock to Dunsmuir each year to indulge in mountain recreation.
+Hedge Creek Falls is always a popular place to head to from the historic downtown district, and similar natural appeal is experienced at the nearby Lake Siskiyou.

 Accommodation: Where to Stay in Dunsmuir